Ismaestro/angular-example-app/README.md

 ## Backend

 This project is using a real app deployed in heroku, which you can see [here](https://github.com/Ismaestro/nestjs-example-app).
-The server is using NesjJS, Prisma, Postgres and GraphQL.
+The server is using NestJS, Prisma, Postgres and GraphQL.
 Please check it out and feel free also to contribute or give me your thoughts.

 ## What's included